105: The Corpse Vanishes

 I got a bad feeling about this, Joel.
 I got a sense there’s a long basement scene coming up.

 “I have a bad feeling about this” is a phrase that has appeared (with some variation) in every Star Wars film thus far.
+Although it appears the line is not spoken in Star Wars: Episode VIII The Last Jedi, director Rian Johnson maintains that little rolling droid BB8 says it—in his little droid language—during the film’s opening battle sequence.

 Here’s the cast of Carnival Story.